vuexyz/vuexyz/docs/rendering.md

 Most frontend creative coding libraries _(like p5.js or pixi.js)_ handle rendering for you.
 Typically, they provide a `draw` function that gets called every frame and any code you write gets drawn to a canvas element.

-VueXYZ is different in that regard.
-It doesn't draw anything by default.
+VueXYZ is different in that regard, as it doesn't draw anything or modify the DOM in any way.
 Instead, each composable returns data.
-It's up to you to decide how to render that data.
+It's up to you to decide how to render that it.

-But even with this approach, sometimes it's useful to visualize the data _(during prototyping, or even just for visualizing your scene)_.
-For that purpose, all primitives return additional members and methods that make it easy to render them in different ways.
+But even with this approach, sometimes it's useful to visualize primitives.
+For that purpose, all primitives return reactive properties to make it painless to render them to SVG or canvas.

 ## svgPath